daattali/daattali.github.io/projects.md

 ---

+## Educational videos

+My [YouTube channel](http://youtube.com/c/daattali?sub_confirmation=1) contains educational videos on various R/Shiny/programming topics for all levels.
+New content is always added, so make sure to [subscribe](http://youtube.com/c/daattali?sub_confirmation=1) to know about new videos.

 ## Courses

 I have an interactive, online video course ["Case Studies in Shiny"](https://www.datacamp.com/courses/case-studies-building-web-applications-with-shiny-in-r) hosted on DataCamp.
 It's designed to give you practice building Shiny apps for real-life scenarios, while also helping your learn some advanced Shiny concepts.
 At the time of writing, 2.5 years after it was released, this course is the __#2 best-rated course on DataCamp__.